jongpie/NebulaLogger/README.md

     3. `Output` parameter `updatedTriggerNew` - If your Flow makes any updates to the collection of records, you should return a record collection containing the updated records
     4. `Input` parameter `triggerOld` - The list of logger records as they exist in the datatabase

--   Apex plugins: your Apex class should extend the abstract class `LoggerSObjectHandlerPlugin`.
+-   Apex plugins: your Apex class should extend the abstract class `LoggerPlugin`.
 For example:

     ```java
-    public class ExamplePlugin extends LoggerSObjectHandlerPlugin {
+    public class ExamplePlugin extends LoggerPlugin {
         public override void execute(
             TriggerOperation triggerOperationType,
             List<SObject> triggerNew,